christophebedard/JavaWord/README.md

 ## Use

+Copy or modify the provided `.docx` file.
 Of course, make sure your Word document has the same name as your Java class!

-To build and run, simply click the "run icon" (triangle) in the quick access toolbar (top left, next to save/undo/redo).
+To build and run, simply click the "run icon" (triangle) in the quick access toolbar.